Zinggi/elm-webgl-math/README.md

 [Here](https://zinggi.github.io/elm-webgl-math/)/[src](/bench)

 My library seems to be slightly faster on Chrome, much faster on Firefox, faster on Edge, and slightly slower on Safari.
-If your results are completely different, please post them to https://github.com/Zinggi/elm-webgl-math/issues/2
+If your results are completely different, please post them [here](https://github.com/Zinggi/elm-webgl-math/issues/2).